 Load balancing network traffic is a technique to avoid in-network congestion; however, ineffective approaches can actually do the opposite.
 Figure 13 shows the design space for load-balancing technologies.
 Centralized approaches have difficulty scaling and meeting real-time latency requirements.
-Network wide congestion awareness provides more information than local in-switch decisions.
+A global view of network congestion provides more information than local in-switch decisions and requires an efficient means of obtaining congestion notifications from the network.
 The granularity of load balancing has trade-offs between the uniformity of the distribution and complexity associated with assuring data is delivered in its original order.
-From this design space we choose Load-Aware Packet Spraying (LPS) - a distributed, packet level, congestion aware approach that achieves fine grain load balancing without causing packets to be delivered out-of-order.
+From this design space we discuss Load-Aware Packet Spraying (LPS)--a distributed framework with global state and packet level granularity.
+This congestion aware approach achieves fine grain load balancing without causing packets to be delivered out-of-order.
+Other selections from the design space have been implemented in proprietary ways, such as a distributed approach using local state and flowet-flowlet granularity, but we focus the discussion on LPS to emphasize the challenges of obtaining global state and supporting the re-ordering of per-packet spraying.